Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Existence of Bayesian Equilibria

 Below we examine an application from \cite{Carbonell-Nicolau/McLean:18:MOR}: Cournot games.
-Many variants of this game have been studied extensively in the literature.
-For a review of the relevant literature on these games, we refer the reader to their paper.
+These have been studied extensively in many variants in the literature.
+For a review, we refer the reader to their paper.

-\begin{example}[Incomplete Information Cournot Games] We consider a market for a single homogeneous good with $n$ firms competing in quantities.
-Let $T_1,\ldots,T_n$ denote the firms' type sets for individual payoff types and let $S$ denote the common payoff state set about which the firms are uncertain.
+\begin{example}[Incomplete Information Cournot Game] We consider a market for a single homogeneous good with $n$ firms competing in quantities.
+Let $T_1,\ldots,T_n$ denote the firms' type sets and let $T_0$ denote the set of common payoff states about which the firms are uncertain.
+We assume that $(T_i,\T_i)$, $i=1,\ldots, n$, satisfy Assumption \ref{assump:basic}.
 Each firm $i$ chooses a quantity $a_i$ from a compact set $A_i \subseteq [0,\infty)$.
 The payoff function of firm $i$ is given by